hamdananas-alt/SP500_vs_FAANG_Project/docs/index.md

 - **30-Day Rolling Volatility & Annualized Volatility:** Measures of price fluctuation and investor sentiment.

 All calculations are automated in Python and output as CSVs, which are dynamically updated and visualized in Tableau dashboards.
 We had to use a work around through Google Sheets to enable Tableau public to have access to the daily updated csv files.
+Other paid alternatives are available to make the pipline more robust and less prone to breaking.

 ## Dashboards